-One of the biggest challenges I faced in my life was leaving corporate America to focus on my passion project and small business, Brickellista.
-When I first moved to Miami, I had no idea I would ever start a blog, let alone make it into a profitable business.
-So when Brickellista started to grow, I realized this was my chance to take a leap of faith to enter the adventure of entrepreneurship.
-It took conviction and strength to leave a stable work environment (salary, health benefits, 401K, etc.) to follow through on this dream, but I knew this would be a journey worth taking.
+One of the biggest challenges I faced in my life was launching my small business, Brickellista.
+When I first moved to Miami, I had no idea I would ever start a blog, let alone turn it into a profitable business.
+It took conviction and strength to follow through on this dream, but I knew this would be a journey worth taking.

-There were many ups and downs during this journey and it was thanks to to the support of my network I was able to quickly grow!
-It is no surprise that this challenge has also been one of the most rewarding!
+There were many ups and downs during this journey and it was thanks to to the support of my network I was able to quickly grow my business!
+It is no surprise that this challenge has also been one of the most rewarding.
 Strength is having the mental courage to follow through on a dream.
 It’s also important to help others that are embarking on their own entrepreneurship journeys.

 The new age of social distancing and self-isolation has impacted businesses of all sizes.
 However, small businesses are facing a substantial impact from the coronavirus circumstances.
 Knowing how to help small businesses can make all the difference for those that are struggling to keep their doors open.
 In these crazy times, we all have to come together to support each other and make it through this pandemic with as little damage to our neighbors as possible.
 Its important to share our strength.